gtunell/SAT_solver/README.md

       b=T,a1=F,a2=T

 Regardless of whether the formula is satisfiable or not, on a new line, output a single dollar sign ($)

+## STAND Algorithm for 3SAT
+**Input**

+The first line of input consists of an encoded boolean formula that will be used by STAND.
+This encoded formula will be encoded the same way as the encoded formula given in part one.
+This time, however, the boolean formula may have up to three (instead of two) literals per clause.
+The second line of input consists of an encoded partial assignment that will be used by STAND.
+This line will be encoded using the same encoding scheme specified in the output section of part one.
+Keep in mind that this represents a partial assignment, so it will not necessarily determine the meaning of every variable that appears in the given formula.
+It is possible that no variables will be assigned a value, in which case only an empty line will be provided.

+**Output**

+The output will be either two or three lines to standard output, depending on the input.
+The first line will output either output yes, no, or maybe, where yes means that the given formula is satisfiable under the partial assignment, no means that it is not, and maybe means that not enough information could be determined from STAND to determine satisfiability.
+If the ouput is yes or maybe previously, then output a new line representing an extended partial assignment that is produced by STAND on the given input.
+If the previous output was specifically yes, then this extended partial assignment will be a total assignment.
+Lastly, on a new line, output a single dollar sign to separate the output.

+## Recursive 7-ALG
+**Input**

+This part has one line of input consisting of an encoded boolean formula that will be used by R7ALG.
+This encoded formula will be encoded the same way as the encoded formula given in part one of the project.
+Similarly to the second part of the project, the boolean formula may have up to three literals per clause.
+Notice that no partial assignment is given as part of the input for this part.
+This part is similar to STAND but with no partial assignment given.

+**Output**

+Output will be either one or two lines to standard output, depending on the input.
+Similar to part one, for the first line, either output yes or no, where yes means that the given formula is satisfiable, and no means otherwise.
+If the formula is satisfiable, output another line representing a satisfying assignment of variables for the formula.
+This line should be formatted using the same rules used in the previous two parts.
+No dollar sign is printed after this part